 Working with Elected Officials and Community and Tribal Leaders

 We contribute to candidates and organizations that support responsible energy development.
-In 2020, Marathon Oil made direct corporate contributions totaling $62,500 to six candidates, political party organizations and political action committees (PACs), as allowed by state law in New Mexico.
+In 2021, we made direct corporate contributions totaling $55,000 to five candidates, political party organizations and political action committees (PACs), as allowed by state law in New Mexico.

 Through the Marathon Oil Company Employees Political Action Committee (MEPAC), eligible employees can contribute to candidates for U.S. federal and state elected office.
-In 2020, MEPAC donated $178,825 to 123 candidates, political party organizations and PACs.
-MEPAC is registered with the U.S. Federal Election Commission (FEC) and complies with all FEC, state and local rules and reporting requirements.
+In 2021, MEPAC donated $56,750 to 22 candidates, political party organizations and PACs.
+MEPAC is registered with the U.S. Federal Election Commission (FEC) and complies with FEC, state and local rules and reporting requirements.